MischaZed/iota-micro-tipping/README.md

     </script>
     ```

-3) Now that this JavaScript Micro Tipping library is integrated, you need to set markers and data where you want to display micro tipping QR codes, respectively, display current tips.
-Just apply the necessary data attribute "data-address" and the optional ones "data-tag" and "data-amount" to DOM objects that you want to transform into a micro tipping control
+2) This library will search your HTML code for DOM elements with relevant data attributes.
+You can use these data attributes to guide this library to DOM elements where you want to inject a micro tipping control.
+Available data attributes are "data-address" and the optional "data-tag" and "data-amount" ones.
     ```
-    <span data-address="QPLGOG9PMIMUAW9UDMUNZQHPXZPXDNGLBEIHILXHWHIOFHLIHPDDERXAJQKUQDEORMHSUWVZQE9JYSHIWADIIPAOJD" data-tag="A Second Example" data-amount="10000"></span>
+    <span data-address="QPLGOG9PMIMUAW9UDMUNZQHPXZPXDNGLBEIHILXHWHIOFHLIHPDDERXAJQKUQDEORMHSUWVZQE9JYSHIWADIIPAOJD" data-tag="A tag to associate a tip to an item" data-amount="10000"></span>
     ```

 ## Preparation